gguillotte/mdsrd5/mdsrd5.md

 #### Spellcasting

-A monster with the Spellcasting special trait has a spellcaster level and spell slots, which it uses to cast its spells of 1st level and higher (see [Spellcasting](#chapter-spellcasting)).
+A monster with the Spellcasting special trait has a spellcaster level and spell slots, which it uses to cast its spells of 1st level and higher (see "[Spellcasting](#chapter-spellcasting)").
 The spellcaster level is also used for any cantrips included in the feature.

 The monster has a list of spells known or prepared from a specific class.
 The list might also include spells from a feature in that class, such as the Divine Domain feature of the cleric or the Druid Circle feature of the druid.
 The monster is considered a member of that class when attuning to or using a magic item that requires membership in the class or access to its spell list.